 - Mac DVDRipper Pro - Copy DVDs to Mac hard drive in ISO image or dvdmedia, and also rip DVDs to .m4v/.mp4/.mkv for iDevices and Apple TV.
 The first 5 rips are free.

-4. How to copy DVDs from Mac to an external hard drive?
+3. How to copy DVDs from Mac to an external hard drive?

-Once you rip the DVD into digital video, you may want to transfer the DVD video from Mac to an external hard drive, here is how to do it: Connect the external hard drive to your Mac > open the Finder app and select the DVD video > press Command-N to open a second Finder window and choose the external hard drive under the Devices >drag and drop DVD video from your Mac's Finder into the external hard drive.
+Here is how to do it: Connect the external hard drive to your Mac > open the Finder app and select the DVD video > press Command-N to open a second Finder window and choose the external hard drive under the Devices >drag and drop DVD video from your Mac's Finder into the external hard drive.

-5. What is the best format to rip DVDs onto a hard drive?
+4. What is the best format to rip DVDs onto a hard drive?